sonofskywalker3/AdrenalineSD/readme.txt

   4) Type any connection name and press RIGHT two times.
 You'll now see the message 'Press the X/O button to save settings'.
   5) Press X/O on any connection name.
   6) Follow the instructions to update Adrenaline.

+- Changelog v5.1.1 -
+  - Added UMA0: as Adrenaline storage (IN TESTING)

 - Changelog v5.1 -
   - Added ability to skip adrenaline boot logo.